ma16/rpio/cc/Console/Device/Mcp3008/README.md

 ```
 This permits sampling at about 40 kHz with monitoring and at about 53 kHz w/o monitoring.

-When can try to increase the clock speed beyond the specified limits until we get errors:
+We might try to increase the clock speed beyond the specified limits until we get errors:
 ```
 $ ./rpio spi0 div 48
 $ ./rpio device mcp3008 spi0 -m rate 100000